-All children, no matter their condition or level of ability, deserve the chance to feel special and participate in fun holidays like everyone else.
-If your child is in a wheelchair or has another physically limiting condition, they still have plenty of options for amazing adaptive Halloween costumes.
-These are also great to reuse for spirit days at school, costume dances, and even Comic Conventions.
+At 180 Medical, we believe all children deserve the chance to feel special and participate in fun dress-up holidays.
+If your child is in a wheelchair or a walker, they still have plenty of options for amazing adaptive Halloween costumes.
+These costumes are also great to reuse for spirit days at school, costume dances, and even Comic Conventions.

-We’re excited to drop just a few of our top picks for adaptive Halloween costumes.
-Many of these are options that you can buy online, although we also cover a few easy DIY ideas that you can make at home.
-In addition, we’re also sharing a few non-profit organizations that make show-stopping wheelchair costumes.
+We’re excited to drop a few of our top picks for adaptive Halloween costumes.
+Many of these are options that you can buy online or in stores, although we also cover a few easy DIY ideas that you can make at home.
+In addition, we’re also sharing a few non-profit organizations that can make some truly show-stopping wheelchair costumes.

 Ready-Made Adaptive Halloween Costumes

-These days, it can be hard to find time to make a memorable costume for Halloween.
-Thanks to a growing awareness of special conditions like spinal cord injuries, muscular dystrophy, spina bifida, and more, big name-brand stores like Target and Spirit Halloween are beginning to carry options that are truly for everyone.
+It’s not always easy to find time to make a memorable costume for Halloween.
+However, big name-brand stores like Target, Walmart, and Spirit Halloween now carry options for everyone, including wheelchair covers and other adaptive Halloween costumes for kids.
 Plus, some awesome small businesses on Etsy offer handmade adaptive costumes for kids in wheelchairs and walkers.

 Now you can find ready-made adaptive costumes for your child easily just by shopping online.
 Take a look at a few of the costume options we found and loved!